 Many cancer patients undergoing palliative care take dietary supplements such as vitamins when there is a lack of further treatment options available, to enhance the quality of life, or they take along with their ongoing treatments to cope with the side effects of the current or previous treatments.
 However, every cancer is unique.
 Dietary supplements such as multi-vitamins, omega-3 fatty acids (from marine sources), etc may not benefit all cancers and may even adversely interact with specific therapies, if not chosen scientifically.
-There is a need to explore personalized nutrition which scientifically matches the cancer characteristics, ongoing treatments and lifestyle of the cancer patients under palliative care.
+There is a need to explore personalized nutrition/diet which scientifically matches the cancer characteristics, ongoing treatments and lifestyle of the cancer patients under palliative care.

 Cancer is the second most leading cause of mortality worldwide.
 A diagnosis of cancer affects not only the patient, but also his or her family.
 With the recent advancements in medical treatments and earlier detection, the death rates of many cancer types such as breast cancer, and the number of new cases in cancer types such as lung cancer have reduced in the last few years (American Cancer Society, 2020).
 There are different types of cancer therapy regimens available today including different classes of chemotherapy, immunotherapy, targeted therapy, hormonal therapy and radiation therapy.
 The oncologist takes a decision on which therapy regimen to be used for a cancer patient based on various factors including type and stage of the cancer, location of the cancer, existing medical conditions of the patient, patient’s age and general health.